What is the Seed Library?

 - Am I required to return seeds and/or participate in seed saving?

 - Where do you get the seeds?

-We receive donations from Baker Creek Heirloom, Ferry-Morse, Park Seed, True Leaf Market, Burpee, and Seed Savers Exchange, and Southern Exposure Seed Exchange, Eden Brothers, and Gurney's.
+We receive donations from Baker Creek Heirloom, Ferry-Morse, Park Seed, True Leaf Market, Burpee, Seed Savers Exchange, and Southern Exposure Seed Exchange, Eden Brothers, and Gurney's.
 We also accept donations from Working Food, a local organization.
 We are most fortunate when our patrons can save locally grown and collected seeds to donate back to us.
 Contact your local seed library on how to donate.